azrulasree/azrulasree/README.md

 - 👋 Hi, I’m @azrulasree
 - 💞️ My strong forte in Networking.
-- 👀 I’m interested in Azure and AWS
+- 👀 I’m trying my best to put all my notes in here.
 - Envisioned to become a Network Cloud Architect.

 - 📫 How to reach me: can email me at azrulasree@gmail.com